i-akiya/R4DSXML/readme.md

 R4DSXML is R package for import CDISC Dataset-XML and Define-XML as R data frame.

 ## Features
-* Support CDISC Dataset-XML 1.0, Define-XML 2.0 and Analysis Results Metadata 1.0.
+* Support CDISC Dataset-XML 1.0, Define-XML 2.0,  :new: Define-XML 2.1 and Analysis Results Metadata 1.0.
 * Covert from Dataset-XML to R dataframe.
 * Extract following metadata from Define-XML as R dataframe.
   * Dataset level metadata